-A minimum of three (3) outcomes are required be established that measure a direct, positive impact on the target population(s) for the specific project.
+Proposals must establish the number of Outcomes necessary to provide quality, reasonable measures of the program's direct, positive impact on children and/or families defined by the type of service provided within the continuum of care.
 Outcomes are a statement of what the proposer expects to result from the program for individual participants or the community to be served.
-Often Outcomes will be tied to one or more of the Deliverables.
+Often Outcomes are tied to one or more of the Deliverables.